XQxiaoqvan/QTalkgram/README.md

 ## Description

-QTalkgram is a third-party client using Electron+Vue3+TDLib.
+Gramix is a third-party client using Electron+Vue3+TDLib.

 ## About